nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 The B-sublattice of fantasite has two different domains of structural distortion.
 As seen above, the monolayers in (0.0, -30.0) direction are alternatively closer and more far apart.
-The correspinding distance difference will be the distance difference for atoms in the orthogonal planes (index 0, value (15.0,0.0), shown below).
+The corresponding distance difference will be the distance difference for atoms in the orthogonal planes (index 0, value (15.0,0.0), shown below).

 .. code-block:: python